Looking Fabulous @ Fifty

 However, like everything else, there are two sides to each coin.
 As much as I prefer warmer months to winter colds, there are few things that I love doing in winter.
 Number one – the mulled wine, that is love, is back on the menu and two – visiting parks and gardens that contrary to the continental winter are alive and blooming.

-Previously, I shared with you our visits to Breenhold Garden and Nooroo Gardens during winter months.
+Previously, I shared with you our visits to Breenhold Gardens and Nooroo Gardens during winter months.
 Today’s post is about visiting Camellia Gardens.
 The beauty of this place that you don't need to drive to Blue Mountains like we did in the past, they are situated within the city limits and it only took us about half an hour to get there.

 These gardens are over 50 years old and are recognised by the International Camelia Society as a "Camelia Gardens of Excellence".
 They are very popular not just amongst the locals but with tourists alike.
 Apart from for its picturesque grounds, you can also find a period looking cafe where you can pre-book your afternoon tea with scones and jam or just have lunch on the veranda overlooking the gardens.
 The kids love chasing the ducks and at certain times you can actually feed them.